Constantinos Stivaros, Audit Chief

 Vermont Agency of Transportation

 The Audit Section provides compliance assistance to agency management under the supervision of the Director of Finance and Administration.
-The primary mission is to satisfy state and federal requirements related to eligible costs submitted by private consultants under contract with the agency.
+The primary mission is to satisfy State and Federal requirements related to eligible costs submitted by private consultants under contract with the agency.
 This unit provides audit assurance about the agency's administration of public funds with third parties by reviewing overhead costs and invoicing issues with A/E consulting firms.
+Another Important function is review and strengthening of Agency internal controls.

 Before an A/E consultant contract is executed, the language of the agreement is reviewed by Audit to ensure it contains clauses that will allow the agency to audit the project costs upon completion.
 Audit also checks for language that specifies the governing regulations, the contract type and payment terms, and that the agreement is in accordance with the approved cost proposal.
 Audit checks to see that financial information for the firm has been submitted as required and that the cost proposal includes an overhead rate in line with the audited rate provided (if available).